mm6/ethereum-lab2-hardhat/README.md

 ```
 npm install --save-dev @nomicfoundation/hardhat-toolbox
 ```
 5. We need to refer to these tools in the config.js file.
-At top of config.js, put the following line:
+At top of hardhat.config.js, put the following line:
 ```
 require("@nomicfoundation/hardhat-toolbox");
 ```
-6. Start a JSON-RPC server on top of the Hardhat Ethereum Virtual Machine.
-This server is available at https://127.0.0.1:8545.
+6. Within the directory Lab2_PartA, start a JSON-RPC server on top of the Hardhat Ethereum Virtual Machine.
+After startup, this server will become available at https://127.0.0.1:8545.
 ```
 npx hardhat node
 ```